bgolde5/bgolde5.github.io/_posts/2016-03-04-documenting-your-code-in-xcode.md

 <img src="https://github.com/realm/jazzy/blob/master/screenshot.jpg?raw=true" />

-With the combination of the Apple's markup language, VVDocumenter and Jazzy, you now have a powerful toolset to comment you code with minimal effort!
+With the combination of the Apple's markup language, VVDocumenter and Jazzy, you now have a powerful toolset to comment your code with minimal effort!